fooplugins/FooTable/README.md

 ![FooTable](https://raw.github.com/bradvin/FooTable/master/screenshot.jpg "FooTable")

+FooTable also now has a sorting and filtering add-on.
+Footable also works with jQuery 1.4.4 and above!

 What Does It Do?
 ----------------
 FooTable transforms your HTML tables into expandable responsive tables.
 This is how it works: